kyma-project/kyma/docs/asset-store/08-03-gateway-s3-mode-set-up.md

 type: Tutorials
 ---

->**CAUTION:** AWS S3 Gateway Mode was tested only manually on Kyma 1.6.
-Currently, we don't have an automated pipeline like for other gateway modes.
+>**CAUTION:** AWS S3 Gateway mode was only tested manually on Kyma 1.6.
+Currently, there is no automated pipeline for it in Kyma.

 By default, you install Kyma with the Asset Store in Minio stand-alone mode.
 This tutorial shows how to set Minio to the AWS S3 Gateway mode using an [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation).